 This is a type of coffee that underwent a traditional technique where the coffee beans are aged for extended periods of time, and is said to be longer than aging mature and old drop coffee.
 Aging techniques can reduce the acidity of the coffee beans once brewed.
 Aged coffee can also be made at a faster rate using modern techniques such as exposing the coffee to moist air.

+Altura, the Spanish word for ‘altitude‘.
 Altura is the market term for Mexican coffee beans that are grown in high-altitude areas, where coffee beans of the finest quality are often grown.
-Altura means “heights” in the Spanish language.
+Read more about Altura coffee.

 Antigua coffee beans is a market term used for one of the most popular coffee beans found in Guatemala.
 Guatemala Antigua is the place where the Antigua coffee beans are grown in abundance, hence the name.